Admissions to Global Bachelor's Programmes

 Studying in your final year

-If you are an EU/EEA citizen in your final year of upper secondary school/high school you are advised to apply in the 18 April 2017 admissions round.
-In this admissions round only, will applicants in their final year have the possibility to be offered a place.
+If you are an EU/EEA citizen in your final year of upper secondary school/high school you are advised to apply in the 15 April 2019 application round.
+In this application round only, will applicants in their final year have the possibility to be offered a place.
 Please check the key dates for submitting your final upper secondary school qualifications.
 If you are an IB student in your final year you must request an early result from the IB coordinator at your school.

 Specific entry requirements

 In addition to the general eligibility requirements you also need to meet the specific entry requirements.
-The specific entry requirements for the bachelors programme in biomedicine are courses equivalent to the Swedish upper secondary level courses Biology 2, Chemistry 2, Mathematics 4 (field specific entry requirements A13), or the equivalent courses.
+The specific entry requirements for the bachelors programme in biomedicine are courses equivalent to the Swedish upper secondary level courses Biology 2, Chemistry 2, Mathematics 4, or the equivalent courses.

 Karolinska Institutet is not involved in the eligibility assessments and we cannot guide you regarding the assessments.